juanccq/freelance_regist/README.md

 The current project has two interfaces:
 * Web interface, can be accessible through `http://localhost:9021`.
 This interface is mostly used by freelancers to track their time entries, request a report via email and see a list of past time entries.
 * RESTApi interface, can be accessed at the same address through an API client.
 This interface is mostly used by the Admin to manage the projects, and tasks CRUDs.
+For testing the API you can use the file `postman/Freelancer.postman_collection.json`.

 ## Test